-After Brexit: ability to amend Equality Act without regard to EU law?
+From 2021: ability to amend Equality Act without regard to EU law?

 Any restrictions in EU agreement on future relationship?

-The Withdrawal Agreement and Political Declaration (above) of October 2019 envisage that the UK and EU will negotiate an agreement on their future relationship, to take effect from the end of the implementation period.
-The EU is likely to want such an agreement, if reached, to contain ‘level playing field’ provisions preventing the UK from falling below certain levels of employment protection (for example, perhaps not reducing current levels of protection on discrimination.
+The Withdrawal Agreement and Political Declaration (above) envisage that the UK and EU will negotiate an agreement on their future relationship, to take effect from the end of 2020.
+The EU is likely to want such an agreement, if reached, to contain ‘level playing field’ commitments preventing the UK from falling below certain levels of employment protection, for example not reducing current levels of protection on discrimination.

-- Level playing field commitments and another looming Brexit row (Prospect magazine), 9 Sept 2019
+- Level playing field commitments and another looming Brexit row (Prospect magazine), 9 Sept 2019;

-- Brexit negotiations – what is the ‘level playing field’? (instituteforgovernment.org.uk) 22 Oct 2018.
+- Brexit negotiations – what is the ‘level playing field’? (instituteforgovernment.org.uk), 22 Oct 2018.

 - The UK would remain legally obliged to comply with the UN Disability Convention (CRPD).
 However this is more ‘broad brush’ than the EU directive, and its enforcement mechanisms are weaker than EU law.

 - The UK would also (even after Brexit) remain bound by the European Convention on Human Rights (ECHR).
 The Convention offers less clear protection than EU law, particularly as regards employment.
 If major changes to the Equality Act in future weaken discrimination protection, there may be cases brought to the Convention’s court in Strasbourg seeking to challenge these.
 The Government has said it has “no plans to withdraw from the ECHR” (para 18 Equality Analysis: EU (Withdrawal) Bill (pdf)), though the Conservatives may review this policy at some stage.